gr8it/charts/charts/application-logging/README.md

 - Logging and logging-crd applications (CR) must be installed
 - Elastic-search must be installed
-- Secret with name "es1-es-elastic-user" with key "elastic" containing password to elastic server must be created in "cattle-logging-system" (so fluentd will be able to login and send data to elastic) ->
+- Secret with name "es1-es-elastic-user" with key "elastic" containing password to elastic server must be created in "cattle-logging-system" (so fluentd will be able to login and send data to elastic):

 ```yaml
 apiVersion: v1